1. Cultural policy system

 - Prepare responses on budget related requests.

-The Commission of Culture and Mass Media of the Sejm specifically deals with issues arising in the following fields: creativity, dissemination of culture, protection of cultural heritage, press, radio and television, publishing houses, socio-cultural movement and cultural co-operation on the international forum/foreign cultural co-operation.
+The Commission of Culture and Mass Media of the Sejm specifically deals with issues arising in the following fields: creativity, dissemination of culture, protection of cultural heritage, press, radio and television, publishing houses, socio-cultural movement and cultural co-operation on the international forum/foreign cultural cooperation.

-Last update: December, 2020
+Last update: July, 2026

 There are cultural administration bodies located at the voivodeship (regional), poviat (district) and municipal levels.